Billieo/FinTech-Case-Study/README.md

 * By doing this they can actually maximize their revenue because a lot of the individual population uses Western union or MoneyGram.

-* They will have to use another form of identity validation system place to guide against fraud.
+* They will have to use another form of identity validation system in place to guide against fraud.

 * The identity validation system is what is current been use by other payment processing company in business.
 This is necessary because of the need to identify the receiver.